By: Liam Brechin, ISC Business Development & Communications Intern

 The Asian longhorned beetle is a wood boring beetle native to China and Korea.
 Experts think that it was introduced to North America inside wood packaging material.
 The adult insect is shiny black with prominent irregular white spots, long antennae with black and white banding.
 The insect, along with other members of the Anoplophlora genus leave characteristic large and circular exit holes on the trees it feeds on.
 Most of the detections of this beetle have been made by the public.

 In North America, the ALB has a 1- or 2-year life cycle.
 It depends on when the eggs are deposited, temperature, and the quality of the host.
 And depending on the tree species, females can lay anywhere from 35 to 120 eggs.
 Larvae feed first in the cambium layer then burrow deeper into the heartwood.
-Peak emergence occurs in mid-June to mid-August.
+Peak emergence of the adult beetle from the host tree occurs in mid-June to mid-August.

 Why is the ALB such a high priority pest?
-It has no natural predators or parasites in the areas it is introduced to.
-Several genera of trees and up and greater than 20 species in each are susceptible to ALB attack.
+It has no natural predators or parasites in the areas of North America that it has been introduced to.
+Several genera of trees and up to or greater than 20 species in each are susceptible to ALB attack.
 42% of Toronto’s street trees are potential hosts for ALB.
 Two important things to predict potential infestation areas are maple trees and their proximity to roads.
 They do seem to have preference for maple.
 Other potential hosts include birch, elm, mountain ash, poplar, willow, katsura, and hackberry.
 The voracious ALB larvae feeding in the cambium and xylem is what causes trees to decline and eventually die.

 Early detection and rapid response were very effective and successful in the case of ALB.
 The first detection in Canada happened in an industrial area north of Toronto in September 2003.
 Officials were already aware of the potential impacts of ALB on many of Canada’s native hardwood tree species, so were quick to make the decision to eradicate.
 Immediately, a 150 km2 quarantine zone was established around the initial detection site to restrict the movement of wood materials.
 By the following spring, 531 infested or likely infested trees were removed and destroyed, in addition to 12,500 high-risk trees in the regulated area.